zapier/zapier-platform-example-app-microsoft-exchange/README.md

 [![Build Status](https://travis-ci.com/zapier/zapier-platform-cli-apps.svg?token=usX6G3kJjLapz4YDeEzM&branch=master)](https://travis-ci.com/zapier/zapier-platform-cli-apps)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 This is an example CLI App for the Zapier Developer Platform.
 It uses the Microsoft Exchange API, showing what a fully-featured integration looks like.
-It follows the best practices for building an app on Zapier.
+It follows the best practices for building an app that we follow here at Zapier.

 What it demonstrates: